Why the Chase Ink Preferred Is My Primary Travel Card Why the Chase Ink Preferred Is My Primary Travel Card

 Ink Preferred Earning Rates

-In addition to the 100,000-point sign-up bonus, the Ink Preferred offers a solid 3X earning rate across four categories:
+In addition to the 90,000-point sign-up bonus, the Ink Preferred offers a solid 3X earning rate across four categories:

 3x points per $1 on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, and advertising purchases made with social media sites and search engines each account anniversary year.

 After hitting the $150,000 annual cap, you'll earn a single point per $1 spent afterward.
-Depending on your spending patterns, some of those bonus categories are going to be more useful than others.
+Depending on how you spend your money, some of those bonus categories will be more useful than others.
 Since I travel the world full-time, I'm laser-focused on that 3X travel earning rate.

 Earning 3X transferrable points on general travel on a $95 annual fee is hard to beat.
 Yes, other travel credit cards offer a higher earning rate when you book paid travel through the bank's own travel portal.
 However, the Ink Preferred is handy for those everyday travel purchases you can't book through the travel portal.
 That includes: